wootzapp/w8-domdiff-bench/README.md

 # Desktop agent-browser task recorder

-This folder is for automated desktop Wootz browser tasks only.
+This readme has steps for automated desktop Wootz browser tasks using agent-browser.

 It uses a separate desktop recorder container: